 With the target to identify the products of original Meissen, they were marked in the beginning with a design identical with the surface.
 At once, these designs identificativos were recorded in blue below the glazed earthenware.
 The first marks like “AR” (Augustus Rex, the monogram of the king), K.P.M.
 (Königliche Porzellan-Manufaktur), M.P.M.
 (Meissener Porzellan-Manufaktur) and K.P.F. (“Königliche Porzellan-Fabrik) was replaced finally with the logotype of two crossed swords.
 Introduced in 1720, it begun being used of habitual form from 1731 by official decree.
 The different changes in the style of the swords allow nowadays to date the Meissen porcelains.

 Augusto Fortress entrusted first the design of new vases to Johann Jakob Irminger.
 In the year 1720 Johann Gregorius Höroldt assumed the director’s charge and introduced brilliant colors that increased the reputation of the porcelain of Meissen.
 Sculptor Johann Jakob Kirchner was the first one in doing with this porcelain statues, especially miniatures and saints’ effigies of baroque style.
 Its assistant was Johann Joachim Kändler who would be later the most famous sculptor of Meissen.
 In 1733 Kirchner resigned, and Kändler happened to redeem the chief’s charge of main sculptors.
 Under its direction, Meissen produced a series of miniatures, which often were representing scenes of the court, which squeezed all the possibilities that were offering the new materials.
 Its collection of figures of animals of big scale there supposes one of the points summit of the history of the porcelain in Europe.
-Its work translated for itself in the production of splendid miniatures of style rococo that they influenced to the sector of the porcelain of the whole Old Continent.
+His work translated for itself in the production of splendid miniatures of style rococo that they influenced to the sector of the porcelain of the whole Old Continent.
 Supported by assistants as Johann Friedrich Eberlein and Peter Reinecke, Kändler kept on working up to its death in 1775.

 In 1756, in full War of Seven Years, the Prussian troops occupied Meissen, giving the opportunity to Federico II of Prussia to move some of the craftsmen and to Königliche Porzellan Manufaktur create Berlin.
 With the change of artistic taste that there bore the Neoclassicist and the heyday of the porcelain of Sèvres in the decade of 1760, Meissen had to readjust its production.
 After the reorganization of 1763, C.W.E.
 Dietrich of the Academy of Dresden turned into artistic director and the Frenchman Michel-Victor Acier in sculptors’ chief.
 The practice of printing the number of mold on inventor books began in 1763.
 Under the guidance of count Camillo Marcolini (from 1774), the production of the manufacture was marked by styles “to the Sèvres” and small waves with the Neoclassicism, like for example pieces of biscuit white mate of marmoreal appearance.